haw-type-design/octagon-variable/README.md

 # Octagon Variable
-This is the repository of the educational type design project *Octagon Variable* developed at the HAW Hamburg in 2022.
+This is the repository of the educational type design project *Octagon Variable* which took place at the HAW Hamburg in 2022.

 ![Octagon Process](images/process.png)